 and the resulting $x$ can then be mapped to the ground-state density with the proximal map according to Eq.~\eqref{eq:dens-prox}.
 But now an important difference to the usual KS procedure appears that was already apparent in the formulation of the regularized KS iteration: The method aims at a shared $x\in X$ for the full and auxiliary system, and not at the internal ground-state density.
-This means, when $\vo+v_\rms$ is applied to the auxiliary system we get the same $x=\rho_\rms-\eps J^{-1}(v_\rms)$ as when $\vo+v$ is applied to the full system.
+This means that when $\vo+v_\rms$ is applied to the auxiliary system we get the same $x=\rho_\rms-\eps J^{-1}(v_\rms)$ as when $\vo+v$ is applied to the full system.
 Therefore, in general $\rho\neq\rho_\rms$ and instead we have the ground-state densities

-That it must hold $\rho,\rho_\rms\in D$ serves as a consistency check for the method or can be used as \emph{a posteriori} corrections.
+That it must hold $\rho,\rho_\rms\in D$ serves as a consistency check for the method or can be used as an \emph{a posteriori} correction.
 To get an expression for the ground-state energy, we can rely on the analogous expression to Eq.~\eqref{eq:KS-energy},

 that we just need to shift as in Eq.~\eqref{eq:feps-conj},

 Note, however, that while we recover the usual ground-state energy $E^1(v)$ this way, it does not mean that the regularized Kohn--Sham method will yield the same orbitals as the usual method.
 This is clear since the orbitals in regularized Kohn--Sham will produce a density $\rho_\rms$ that is different to the interacting density $\rho$, and instead the generalized densities $x=\rho-\eps J^{-1}(v)=\rho_\rms-\eps J^{-1}(v_\rms)$ agree.